halilkabaca/NovarumImporter/README.txt

 == Installation ==
-Install and active the plugin
+1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
-Go to Settings->Novarum Importer, set up the request and set Importing options
+3. Go to Settings->Novarum Importer, set up the request and set Importing options

 == Frequently Asked Questions ==